 Our dream is a world where women enjoy a healthier life thanks to societies that speak openly about vaginal health and invest in female-centered innovative research and therapeutics.

-Isala Van Diest, Laura Rodríguez Dulanto and Marie Heim-Vögtlin worked very hard to become the first female physicians in their respective countries.
-In Switzerland, Marie Heim-Vögtlin also co-founded the first gynaecological hospital.
-Funnily enough, Isala Van Diest had to study in Switzerland because, at that time, Belgian universities were not open to women.
+All three projects, Isala, Laura, and Marie, are named after women who were icons of perseverance in their respective countries—Belgium, Peru, and Switzerland.
+These women, Isala Van Diest, Laura Rodríguez Dulanto, and Marie Heim-Vögtlin, challenged 19th-century gender norms to become the first female physicians in their nations.
+In Switzerland, Marie Heim-Vögtlin also co-founded the first gynecological hospital, and interestingly, Isala Van Diest had to study in Switzerland because Belgian universities were not open to women at that time.

 Every contribution counts to make the Marie project a reality in the near future!